Can I sue the other woman for destroying my marriage?

 Depending on where you live, you may have the option of alleging “criminal conversation” or “alienation of affection.”
 In either case, an injured spouse can ask a judge or jury to order that the “defendant” (the third-party who destroyed the marriage) pay money damages based on loss of consortium (marital affection and fellowship), mental anguish, humiliation, injury to health, and/or the loss of support.

-In all of these states - except for Illinois, where money damages are limited - spouses may also request punitive damages (a monetary fine to punish defendants for their bad actions).
+In all of these states, spouses may also request punitive damages (a monetary fine to punish defendants for their bad actions).
 Although criminal conversation and alienation of affection are similar, they require different types of evidence.

 What is Criminal Conversation?